 |Stefano Gracis||Pino Lucente||2007-08|

 |Gaetano Calesini||Paolo Smaniotto||2009-10|

 |Fabio Carboncini||Roberto Canalis||2015-16|

-The Academy can also nominate Honorary Member a person whose scientific contribution has brought particular prestige to medicine, dentistry and odontotechnics.
+The Academy also appoints an Honorary Member in the person who, thanks to his/her scientific contribution, has brought particular prestige in the field of medicine, dentistry and dental technology.